 Importance of Extracurricular Activities in the Development of Children in Nepal

-Extracurricular activities have become a vital part of a child's education in Nepal.
-Schools are now emphasizing on children's all-round development rather than just book knowledge.
-Child psychologists say that the period between two and ten years is the time to lay the foundation for children's lives, so both parents and schools should monitor children at this time.
-In this article, we will discuss the importance of extracurricular activities in the development of children in Nepal.
+Extracurricular activities have become vital to a child's education in Nepal.
+Schools are now emphasizing children's all-round development rather than book knowledge.
+Child psychologists say that the period between two and ten years is the time to lay the foundation for children's lives, so parents and schools should monitor children now.

 All-Round Development of Children:

-Extracurricular activities such as playing, dancing, singing, swimming, horse riding, karate, personality arts, and other activities help in the all-round development of children.
-Play teaches children to follow rules, socialize with others, take turns, and be patient.
-Dance songs reflect children's childhood and emphasize their all-round development.
+Extracurricular activities such as playing, dancing, singing, swimming, horse riding, karate, personality arts, and others help children develop holistically.
+They teach children to follow rules, socialize with others, take turns, and be patient.
+Dance songs reflect children's childhood and emphasize their holistic development all around.

 Schools in Nepal: